 Today, tapas go well beyond just olives, nuts, and cured meats — especially ham — although all these are served as well.
 In the Basque region, savor seafood and fish, where portions are often larger due to the colder climate.
 In Aragon, delight your senses with red pepper sauces as well as trout.

 With the Moorish influence in Valencia, almonds and oranges are both common ingredients.
 As for the Central Plain, this area is known for its manchego cheese, other sheep milk cheeses, and pig.
-Catalonia too is a favorite region that typically favors tapas with sauces and dishes similar to French Mediterranean cuisine, which you can taste for yourself during our Barcelona Walking Foodie Tour and Private Cooking Class.
+Catalonia too is a favorite region that typically favors tapas with sauces and dishes similar to French Mediterranean cuisine, which you can taste for yourself during our cooking vacations.

 No matter where you enjoy your tapas, they’re often served while you’re standing up.
 So take a tour of Spain and familiarize yourself with the array of gastronomical cuisine with small bites of just about everything!

 By Liz Hall